anaconda/pyscript-tutorial/01_python_in_the_browser.md

 > 🎮 The JavaScript console is a very useful tool when working
 > in the web.
 Similarly, it is an invaluable source of information when we work with PyScript.
 > I could not recommend it more!
 And we will end up using and/or referencing a lot
-> of times throughout this module.
+> of times throughout the course.

 The very first thing we learned is that the Python `print` function in PyScript does not work in a way you might have expected, i.e., it is not supposed to be used to write textual content into `HTML`.
-We will refine, and expand more on this soon.
+We will refine, and expand more on this in a moment.

 Let's focus now on the _version_ of Python, i.e. **Python 3.11.2**.
 As a matter of facts, the Python we are running in the browser is neither a "special" nor